Xin-Bu/SQL_Python_Google_big_query/README.md

 | owner_spend_date | card_no   | date   | spend   | trans   | items   |
 | owners | card_no | zip   | plus_2   | status   | date_joined   |

+In addition to use SQLite, this project interacts with Google Big Query and Python in sample 2 and 3 respectively.